pypeit/PypeIt/doc/deimos.rst

 information from the slitmask design, and forces the extraction of undetected object at the location expected from the slitmask design.
 See `Additional Reading`_ .

-When the extraction of undetected object is performed, it may be occasionally necessary to set **no_local_sky = True** in :ref:`pypeit_par:SkySubPar Keywords` to avoid a bad local sky subtraction.
+When the extraction of undetected object is performed, a gaussian profile with FWHM given by the parameter ``find_fwhm`` in :ref:`pypeit_par:FindObjPar Keywords` is assumed.
+The default value for DEIMOS is **find_fwhm = 10** (pixels), but the user needs to adjust this value according to the size of the objects to extract.
+Moreover, it may be occasionally necessary to set **no_local_sky = True** in :ref:`pypeit_par:SkySubPar Keywords` to avoid a bad local sky subtraction.

 Wavelength Calibration
 ----------------------